wismh/wind-engine/docs/sdd.md

 - Pixel-perfect OpenGL / NanoVG screenshots.
 - `Engine<GameT>::init` + real SDL window (needs a display; optional local `ENGINE_MANUAL_GL_TEST`).
 - Decoding a WAV through SDL_mixer in CI (no audio device).
 Use a fake `Audio` / fake track for pool tests.
-- Gameplay (bot AI, score) — that belongs in `tic-tac-toe` later if at all.
+- Gameplay (bot AI, score) — that belongs in the game repo, not here.

 ### 12.4 Fakes